LordAmit/Brightness/README.md

 1. Saving color profile
 1. Loading color profile

+Brightness Controller changes Red, Green and Blue color ratios  in the screen through color profile at software level using `xrandr`.

-We are working on the following features and plan to release these through version 3:
+We might implement the following features in the future:

 1. Rewriting GUI to integrate both Brightness Controller simple and normal
 2. Auto-loading of color and brightness settings based on profile
 3. Checking for update

-Brightness Controller changes Red, Green and Blue color ratios in the screen through color profile at software level using `xrandr`.

 We work on this in our spare time, so can not really promise when the v3 will be released.
 The current version available is stable and should work as intended.

-## Requirements

-There are several requirements:

-1. python3
-2. python3-qtpy
-3. xrandr support in your system

-`python3-qtpy` is a wrapper around Qt for Python.
-You will need either PyQt5, PyQt4, or PySide2 installed in your system for it to work.

 ## Bugs